Diocese of San Pablo: History

 Until 1910, Laguna was part of the ecclesiastical jurisdiction of the Archdiocese of Manila; thus, the Diocese of San Pablo was carved out from the newly constituted Diocese of Lipa.
 Before the diocese was carved out from Lipa, a territorial prelature existed in Laguna during World War II.
-Apostolic Delegate Guglielmo Piani created the Prelature Nullius of the Los Baños Internment Camp on September 1944 using the extraordinary faculties granted to him by Pope Pius XII.
+Apostolic Delegate Guglielmo Piani created the Prelature Nullius of the Los Baños Internment Camp in September 1944 using the extraordinary faculties granted to him by Pope Pius XII.
 The prelature was tasked to oversee the welfare and spiritual needs of the 335 foreign missionaries and religious from allied countries residing in the Philippines who were incarcerated in an internment camp within the campus of University of the Philippines Los Baños.
 The interned Bishop of Tuguegarao Constant Jurgens was appointed prelate bishop while the interned diocesan priest Msgr.
 Edward Francis Casey was appointed as vicar general.
 Monsignor Casey was the chaplain of the Catholic College Chapel located in UPLB.
 A cathedral was set up in the camp called the Cathedral of Saint Joseph, which was one of the barracks in the section of the camp where the foreign religious men and women were interned.

-The new diocese was erected through the Apostolic Constitution Ecclesiarum per ampla on November 28, 1966, by Pope Paul VI.Pedro Bantigue y Natividad was installed as its first bishop on April 18, 1967, and became its Bishop Emeritus in 1995 until his death in 2012.
+The new diocese was erected through the Apostolic Constitution Ecclesiarum per ampla on November 28, 1966, by Pope Paul VI.
+Pedro Bantigue was installed as its first bishop on April 18, 1967, and became its Bishop Emeritus in 1995 until his death in 2012.
 He was succeeded by Francisco San Diego in 1995 who was later transferred as first Bishop of the Diocese of Pasig.
 Following San Diego's appointment as Bishop of Pasig, he was succeeded by Leo M. Drona, a Salesian, in 2004 until his retirement in 2013.
 The diocese was then led by Buenaventura M. Famadico, who was installed as fourth Bishop of San Pablo on March 2, 2013.
 Pope Francis accepted Famadico's resignation in September 2023.
 The same Pontiff, a year later, transferred Marcelino Antonio Maralit from the Diocese of Boac to the Diocese of San Pablo.

 Patron Saints

 The titular patron of the diocese is St. Paul the First Hermit.
 The diocese celebrates his feast day every January 15.
 The anniversary of the dedication of the cathedral is a day before the feast day, every January 14.
 For the cathedral itself, it is ranked with solemnity (I class; Double I class with common octave in the whole diocese), but for the parishes in its jurisdiction, it is celebrated with a rank of feast.
 The same principle goes with the feast of the patron the next day.

-On July 30, 2016, the venerated image of Nuestra Señora de los Dolores de Turumba of Pakil, Laguna was declared by the diocese as the “Mother and Patroness of Laguna Lake” and the “Patroness of Laguna’s Environmental Stewardship”.
+On July 30, 2016, the venerated image of Nuestra Señora de los Dolores de Turumba of Pakil was declared by the diocese as the “Mother and Patroness of Laguna Lake” and the “Patroness of Laguna’s Environmental Stewardship”.